 One kind of simple will is called a "pour-over" will, so named because it directs that all your remaining property be poured over into your living trust.
 That property must still go through probate on the way to your trust, however.

 Making your will.
-For free information about wills, see the articles in the Wills, Trusts & Estate Planning section of www.nolo.com.
+For more information about wills, see the articles in Nolo's Wills, Trusts & Estate Planning section.

-Quicken WillMaker Plus.
-You can also use this Nolo software to make a valid will, as well as other estate planning documents such as powers of attorney and advance medical directives.
-Lots of legal help guides you through the process.
+You can also use Nolo's bestselling Quicken WillMaker to make a valid will, as well as other estate planning documents such as powers of attorney and advance medical directives.